benjaminjackman/looty/README.md

 - [ ] Custom and better default item scoring options [reddit post](http://www.reddit.com/r/pathofexile/comments/1q5rdi/its_worth_keeping_if/)
 - [ ] Show reason for score in the item detail.
 - [x] Load StashTab on click
+- [ ] Ability to click on a row and label the item in that row
+- [ ] Column for recipes for an item (chromatics mostly)
+- [ ] Recipes view
 - [ ] Custom Calculated Columns
 - [ ] Add / Remove Columns
 - [ ] Multi-Select Rows with Ctrl (useful for other features)